UGentBiomath/COVID19-Model/docs/installation.md

 To use the code, make sure you have Python (conda) and the required dependency packages installed.
 We recommend using `Anaconda` to manage your Python packages.
 See the [conda installation instructions](https://docs.anaconda.com/anaconda/install/) and make sure you have conda up and running.
 Next:

-- Setup/update the `environment`: Dependencies are collected in the conda `environment.yml` file, so anybody can recreate the required environment using:
+- Setup/update the `environment`: Dependencies are collected in the conda `environment.yml` file (inside the root folder), so anybody can recreate the required environment using:

      ```
      conda env create -f environment.yml